naveenkalapala/unified-observability-stack/observability_monitoring_intro.md

 Logging is the practice of recording discrete events and messages produced by applications and infrastructure.
 Logs provide detailed context and are essential for debugging and root cause analysis.

 ### What is Tracing?
+Tracing in observability refers to the process of tracking the flow of a request or transaction as it moves through various components of a system, especially in distributed systems and microservices architectures.

 Tracing follows the path of a single request or transaction across services, components, and processes.
 It helps pinpoint where latencies or failures occur in distributed systems.

 ### Importance in Reliability and Performance: